Costa Rica: Caribbean Mountains to Coast

 Day 1: Arrival in San José

-Our Costa Rica Caribbean birding tour begins with dinner and an orientation at our hotel near the airport in Heredia.
-Participants arriving early can enjoy the beautiful hotel grounds, welcomed by motmots, parakeets and Costa Rica’s national bird, the Clay-colored Thrush.
+Our Costa Rica Caribbean birding tour begins with late-afternoon birding on the hotel grounds, orientation and dinner at our hotel near the airport in Heredia.
+Participants arriving early can further enjoy the beautiful hotel grounds, welcomed by motmots, parakeets and Costa Rica’s national bird, the Clay-colored Thrush.
 The hotel has a list of nearly 300 species just from the grounds alone!
 Night in San José.

 Days 4-6: Southern Caribbean Lowlands